Functional async

 let merged_tagged = stream::select_all([stream_a, stream_b]);

-This is essentially just a homogeneous merge with select_all preceded by tagging each individual item with an identifier for the source stream.
+This is essentially just a homogeneous merge with select_all preceded by tagging the items of each source stream with a unique identifier for the source stream.

 Remark: in this simple case you might want to consider a simple custom combinator (see other posts on how to build one) or the one provided by tokio_stream::MergeMap.